frhumphries/stedwardwebsite/content/pages/live.md

 Beginning May 4th:

-- all Masses will be offered in the "Ordinary Form" (English, Modern form) except where otherwise indicated.
+- All Masses will be offered in the "Ordinary Form" (English, Modern form) except where otherwise indicated.
+- No more than ten people in total (including the priest) may attend any service or gathering.
+- Holy Communion is available only under the single species of the Sacred Host.
+- All are asked and expected to observe the precepts of "social distancing."
+Masks and gloves are welcome and recommended, but not required.
-- all daily Masses will be open to the public on a first-come-first-served basis.
+- All daily Masses will be open to the public on a first-come-first-served basis.
 If you arrive and nine others are present, you won't be able to come in.
-- Sunday morning Masses will be available for live-stream only but Fr.
+- Sunday morning Masses will be available for live-stream only until Louisiana enters Phase I of quarantine relief.
+At that time, the Saturday evening Mass will be restored and both Sunday Masses will be available to the public with "Social Distancing", etc. Until that time, Fr.
 Ryan will provide several brief Communion Services throughout Sunday Morning to allow for as many as would like to come and receive Holy Communion.
-Details as to how to sign up for attendance is forthcoming.
-- no more than ten people in total (including the priest) may attend any service or gathering.
-- Holy Communion is available only under the single species of the Sacred Host.
+Contant Anne Keene for reservations.
 - Fr.
 Ryan is available and happy to bring Holy Communion to you in your home.
-- all are asked and expected to observe the precepts of "social distancing."
-Masks and gloves are welcome and recommended, but not required.

 Fr.
 Ryan has been working in cooperation with [CatholicUnderground.com](http://www.CatholicUnderground.com) to provide broad opportunities to assist at Mass over the internet and he will continue to do so until such time as a full Mass schedule can be re-established.